nomasystems/nbson/README.md

 On deserialization, we prevent the dynamic generation of atoms by converting BSON Symbol, Max Key and Min Key values to Erlang binaries.

 ## Benchmarking
-The BSON decoder implementation in `nbson_decode.erl` uses [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).
+The BSON decoder implementation in `nbson_decoder.erl` uses [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).
 In this particular case, CPS leads to the use of the [sub binary delayed optimization](https://www.erlang.org/doc/efficiency_guide/binaryhandling.html#match-context) and improved efficiency in the deserialization process.

 The `nbson_BENCH` script under the `bench` directory on this repository measures the decoding and encoding times for a series of BSONs containing from 1 to 1M documents using `nbson`.
 This escript also executes such deserializations using [bson-erlang](https://github.com/comtihon/bson-erlang), a well-known BSON encoder/decoder, for comparison purposes.
 To execute the benchmark yourself, please run `rebar3 as bench compile` before executing the script.